-We will write individual behaviour plans for our more vulnerable children/young people and agree them with parents and carers.
+We will write individual behaviour plans for our more vulnerable students and agree them with parents and carers.

-We will not have a 'no contact' policy as this could leave our staff unable to fully support and protect their students and students.
+We will not have a 'no contact' policy as this could leave our staff unable to fully support and protect their pupils and students.